canvas-medical/documentation/collections/_api/task.md

         description: >-
           A task to be performed.<br><br>[http://hl7.org/fhir/R4/task.html](http://hl7.org/fhir/R4/task.html)
           <br><br>
-          To read more about tasks in Canvas see [this zendesk article](https://canvas-medical.zendesk.com/hc/en-us/articles/360059339433-Task-List).
+          To read more about tasks in Canvas see [this article](https://canvas-medical.help.usepylon.com/articles/8460447495-task-management).
         attributes:
           - name: id
             description: The identifier of the task.